sonarun/runmeter2gpx/README.md

 ## Usage

 1. Put your `Meter.db` that was extracted from Runmeter into the same folder as `index.py`
-2. run the command `python index.py`
+2. Run the command `python index.py`
-3. wait and you will see your `.gpx` files being created.

-You should see your files being populated in the same folder as the program.
+3. Watch your `.gpx` files being created in the same folder as the program.

 ## Why